COURSE DESCRIPTIONS FOR 2010

 Registration and Enrollment

-Workshops are limited to 4 students.
-It is important to send a deposit of one half of the tuition as soon as possible to reserve a space.
-There is a minimum of two students and a maximum of four students in each workshop.
-If class enrollment does not meet the required minimum, students will be offered individual instruction for the whole week at an increased rate, or tuition will stay the same but the number of hours each day or the number or days will be reduced.
-If you have booked airline tickets or reserved accommodation you can be assured that the workshop will not be cancelled.
-In case of personal emergencies, students can cancel up to one month before the workshop dates.
-A refund of the amount paid minus a $35 registration fee will returned.
+In the case of personal emergencies, students can cancel up to 30 days before the workshop dates.
+A refund of the amount paid minus a $35 registration fee will be returned.
 Workshops cancelled within the 30 day period before the course date may be rescheduled at the discretion of the instructor.
-In the case of last minute cancellations where other students have been turned away from the course, there will not be a refund or rescheduled workshop.
+In the case of last minute cancellations where other students have been turned away from assigned dates there will not be a refund or rescheduled workshop.
+Once the workshop starts there is no refund.

 Workshop Time